derbur/hugo-demo/content/_index.md

 ---
 heading: "Hi, this is the Hugo demo"
-subheading: "it's a demo for Hugo on GitHub pages"
+subheading: "A tiny demo of Hugo on GitHub pages"
 ---